 - Cisco 7937 IP Conference Phone

-The following image shows the ports on the back of a Cisco phone where the Ethernet cable from your router or modem is connected.
-If you connect your computer to your phone and your phone to a modem (rather than connecting both your phone and computer to a router), use the port on the right to connect your phone to your computer.
+The following image shows the "10/100 SW" port on the back of a Cisco IP phone where the Ethernet cable from your router or modem should be connected.
+If you connect the Ethernet line from the modem to your phone and then connect your phone to your computer, use the port on the far right to connect your phone to your computer.

 To enable IP phones (or the Phone Assistant application) to communicate with the ShoreTel Sky phone system over a broadband internet connection, if you have a firewall, it must be configured to allow outbound and inbound traffic to and from the ports listed below.